 I joined the UAF Department of Anthropology in the fall of 2020, where I manage the zooarchaeological comparative collection housed in BUNN 408.
 I am also expanding my regional foci to include the Alaskan Interior where I am working to understand the historical and environmental factors associated with site abandonment.

-I am also a co-administrator for the Society for American Archaeology’s Zooarchaeology and Island and Coastal Archaeology Interest Groups.
+I am also a former co-administrator for the Society for American Archaeology’s Zooarchaeology and Island and Coastal Archaeology Interest Groups.